 The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pensions Regulations (2010) and, from 1 April 2014, by the Teachers' Pension Scheme Regulations 2014.
-Membership is automatic for full-time teachers in academies and, from 1 January 2007, automatic for teachers in part-time employment-following appointment or a change of contract, although they are able to opt out.
+Membership is automatic for all teachers in academies.
+All teachers have the option to opt out of the TPS enrolment.

-The TPS is an unfunded scheme and members contribute on a 'pay as you go' basis - these contributions along with those made by employers are credited to the Exchequer.
+The TPS is an unfunded scheme to which both the member and employer make contributions, as a percentage of salary - these contributions are credited to the Exchequer.
 Retirement and other pension benefits are paid by public funds provided by Parliament.